YuWaiPang/youFast-Desktop/README.md

 http server is using bluehost.com with url http://desktop.youfast.net/

-If the icon you see in your computer is same as download report icon in StartupScreen.png, you success to run youFast Desktop, otherwise it is running youFast Cloud.

 Fleck Websocket Library:  https://github.com/statianzo/Fleck

 Please copy the folder of "Fleck/src/Fleck/" to your project folder along with other .cs files.